-Welcome to the 802.11ax router era.
+Welcome to the Wi-Fi 6 router era.
 The Asus ROG Rapture GT-AX11000 ($445) is the first of the new Wi-Fi 6 class of router, and it doesn't disappoint.
 Its performance is good at close range, but it improves with distance to set a new standard for those who want to fill a large home with high-speed Wi-Fi.
 Sure, the router is big and expensive but if you have the need for speed, the GT-AX11000 should be on your wish list.
+For power users and gamers, this is one of the best Wi-Fi routers available.

 As the first 802.11ax router, the Asus ROG Rapture GT-AX11000 sets the pace for others to follow.
 Aggressive angular and with Asus' Republic of Gaming (ROG) logo lit in LEDs, the GT-AX11000 is a router to show off, not hide.